 Step 1 is to do some coding to clean up these words: typical tasks include converting all the words to lower case, removing punctuation that we don’t want, and converting punctuation that we do want to words like FULLSTOP.

 Step 3 is about reducing the number of words we have to deal with: 4,751,168 is a LOT of words!
-And many of them will not even add value – for example, the and of and his will probably be used 1000’s and 1000’s of times and they won’t help us learn anything about the themes in the text.
-After we remove these very frequent words, we’re down to 1,408,614 which is a lot more manageable.
+And many of them will not even add value – for example, the and of and his will probably be used 1000’s of times and they won’t help us learn anything about the themes in the text.
+After we remove these kinds of words, known as “stop words”, we’re down to 1,408,614 which is a lot more manageable.

 So how does a machine learn?